By Daniel Wallis and Andrew Cawthorne

 Opponents, and some economists, say Maduro's price-cutting measures smack of short-term populism that do nothing to fix what they consider the roots of Venezuela's economic mess: persecution of the private sector, inefficiency and graft in state businesses, an over-valued bolivar and excessive controls.

-Voting appeared to be largely peaceful, though one newspaper reported a woman was shot dead in a queue in a western state.
+Voting was largely peaceful, though one newspaper reported a woman was shot dead in a queue in a western state.